 Everything you need to know about pulmonary fibrosis stages, prognosis and life expectancy and what to do next.

 For those who are living with pulmonary fibrosis (PF), the shock of the initial diagnosis is often devastating.
 As a degenerative lung disease, the development of pulmonary fibrosis can often mean significant changes in habits and behaviors moving forward.
 As pulmonary fibrosis is broken down into stages, an assessment is given of a patient’s current health (prognosis), and a prediction of their anticipated life expectancy is determined, the next step is often addressing issues of lifestyle and suggestions for pulmonary fibrosis treatment options.
 Although this can be a lot of information to absorb at once, it’s vitally important to take control of the management of one’s health and assuring a better quality of life after a PF diagnosis.

-With your health in mind, the Lung Institute is here to break down Pulmonary Fibrosis Stages, Prognosis, and Life Expectancy.
+With your health in mind, the Lung Health Institute is here to break down Pulmonary Fibrosis Stages, Prognosis, and Life Expectancy.

 Pulmonary Fibrosis Stages